Low-rank matrix recovery with non-quadratic loss: projected gradient method and regularity projection oracle: Introduction

-\paragraph{Algorithm and contribution} To achieve the aforementioned goals, we introduce an algorithm called averaged projected gradient (AVPG), displayed as Algorithm \ref{alg: avg}.
-AVPG is inspired by \cite{allen2017linear} and is a version of PG after averaging the iterates.
-Our contribution henceforth can be summarized as follows: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=1cm] \item Conceptually, we identify the importance of the regularization constraint $\conset$ and its algorithmic counterpart: the regularity projection oracle. \item Algorithmically, we design AVPG based on the regularity projection oracle and achieve global and linear convergence as well as low iteration complexity as shown in Theorem \ref{thm: mainthm2} under familiar concepts RSC/RSM and their relaxed versions in Section \ref{sec: algguarantees}. \item Statistically, we show how to recover $\truX$ in RGLMs with non-quadratic loss, such as one-bit matrix sensing/completion up to certain statistical error using AVPG in Section \ref{section: Application Examples}. \end{itemize}
+\paragraph{\newcontentyc{Our} Algorithm and contributions} To achieve the two goals mentioned above, we introduce an algorithm called averaged projected gradient (AVPG), displayed as Algorithm \ref{alg: avg}.
+Inspired by \cite{allen2017linear}, AVPG is a version of PG~\eqref{eq: svp} after averaging the iterates.
+Our contributions henceforth can be summarized as follows: \begin{itemize} \item Conceptually, we identify the importance of the regularization constraint $X\in \conset$ and its algorithmic counterpart, the regularity projection oracle. \item Algorithmically, we design AVPG based on the regularity projection oracle and show that it converges globally and linearly, and has a low iteration complexity under standard RSC/RSM conditions (and their approximate versions); see Section \ref{sec: algguarantees} and Theorem \ref{thm: mainthm2}. \item Statistically, \newcontentyc{we apply AVPG to several RGLMs with non-quadratic losses, such as one-bit matrix sensing/completion, and prove that it recover $\truX$ up to a certain statistical error, which before our work was only achievable by convex relaxation; see Section \ref{section: Application Examples}}. \end{itemize}

 \paragraph{Organization} The rest of the paper is organized as follows.
-In Section \ref{sec: existingWork}, we first give a review of past approaches to Problem \eqref{opt: mainProblem}: convex relaxation, Burer-Monteiro approach, and projected gradient method.
-We then compare our results to past approaches and demonstrate situations that it is beneficial.
-Next, in Section \ref{sec: algguarantees}, we develop our main algorithm AVPG, explain the intuition of its steps, and establish the theoretical guarantees.
-In Section \ref{section: Application Examples}, we apply our theoretical guarantees to concrete examples of RGLM and demonstrate AVPG recover $\truX$ up to certain statistical error that are only achievable by convex relaxation in the past.
-We conclude the paper with possible extensions in Section \ref{sec: conclusion}.
+In Section \ref{sec: existingWork}, we first review existing approaches to Problem \eqref{opt: mainProblem}, including convex relaxation, Burer-Monteiro approach, and projected gradient method.
+We then compare our results to existing approaches and demonstrate situations \newcontentyc{where our approach is advantageous}.
+In Section \ref{sec: algguarantees}, we present our main algorithm AVPG, discuss the intuition, and establish the theoretical convergence guarantees.
+In Section \ref{section: Application Examples}, we apply our theoretical guarantees to concrete examples of RGLM and show that AVPG recovers $\truX$ up to \newcontent{a} certain statistical error. \newcontent{We conclude the paper in Section~\ref{sec: conclusion}, where we discuss possible applications of AVPG beyond RGLMs as well as several intriguing questions regarding the gap between theory and practice .}